jasonccox/git-personal/README.md

 Once you've created a repo, you can interact with it via Git over SSH.
 By default, repos are created in `/home/git/` on the server.

-For example, if you had a local repo called `my-repo`, you might do the following to create a repository, push some code to it, and mirror it to GitHub:
+For example, if you had a local repo called `my-repo`, you might do the following to create a repository, push some code to it, and mirror it to SourceHut:

 ```
 # create the repo on the server